Meet the OCAEYC Board

 Beth M. Odom, M.A.

-Beth worked as an early educator for seventeen years before joining Children’s Home Society of California (CHS).
+Beth M. Odom worked as an early educator for eighteen years before joining Children’s Home Society of California (CHS).
 She has been with CHS for fifteen years, continuing to support the development of quality child care for children by contributing to the professional development of early educators and connecting families with the resources and tools they need to thrive.
-She has a child development teacher permit and a Master of Arts degree in Spanish from the California State University of Long Beach.
-She is passionate about promoting literacy and connecting children with nature, music, and art.
+She maintains a child development teacher permit, has an A.A. degree in Liberal Arts from Santa Ana College, a B.A. degree in Spanish Linguistics, and a Master of Arts degree in Spanish from the California State University of Long Beach.
+She is passionate about promoting literacy, social and emotional development, and connecting children with nature, music, and art.
 This is what Beth believes about being an early educator: “Albert Einstein once said, ‘There are only two ways to live your life.
 One is as though nothing were a miracle.
 The other is as if everything is.’
 For me, this is a powerful reminder to see the world with the wonder of a child.
 To nourish the curiosity, compassion, and joy in children that will inspire them to care about the world and continue learning throughout their lives.”
+In her free time Beth enjoys being with family and friends, reading, listening to music, or learning to play a new musical instrument.

 Melissa Dahlin, M.A.